harness/developer-hub/tutorials/chaos-experiments/improve-resilience-of-podtato-head-app-in-sandbox.md

 That's it!
 The screen will determine and display your results.
 All the best!

 ## Conclusion
 With that, you have successfully executed a chaos experiment in the sandbox as well as registered for the developer certification.
-Don't forget to check out [this tutorial](./first-chaos-engineering) and the [documentation](../../docs/chaos-engineering) to learn about various kinds of [faults](../../docs/chaos-engineering/technical-reference-chaos-faults) and the [salient features](../../docs/chaos-engineering/configure-chaos-experiments) of HCE.
+Check [this tutorial](./first-chaos-engineering) to execute your first chaos experiment and the [documentation](../../docs/chaos-engineering) to learn about various kinds of [faults](../../docs/chaos-engineering/technical-reference/chaos-faults).